VIS4ROB-lab/vi_bag_tools/README.md

 vi_bag_tools
 =================
-Software for extracting imu measuraments and images from bagfile.
+Software for extracting imu measurements and images from bagfile.
 It is a extract from Kalibr (https://github.com/ethz-asl/kalibr) with small modifications on the output format and to eliminate dependences.

 installation
 -------------------